wkhere/stackless/Doc/tutorial/interpreter.rst

 .. rubric:: Footnotes

-.. [#] On Unix, the 3.1 interpreter is by default not installed with the executable named ``python``, so that it does not conflict with a simultaneously installed Python 2.x executable.
+.. [#] On Unix, the Python 3.x interpreter is by default not installed with the executable named ``python``, so that it does not conflict with a simultaneously installed Python 2.x executable.